How Can Brands in China Benefit From Baidu Advertising?

 The two platforms have some differences when it comes to keyword match types and how the ads are displayed.
 Adwords has a broader match modifier while Baidu unfortunately still does not.
 But, Baidu has got a total of six types, namely broad, phrase-core, phrase-synonym, phrase-exact, exact, and negative.

-The placing of the ads are somewhat similar, but the placing of the rules on the web page will be different in both Adwords and Baidu.
+The placing of the ads is somewhat similar, but the placing of the rules on the web page will be different in both Adwords and Baidu.

 The Pros and Cons of Advertising on Baidu (Is It Right For You?)